DimitrisBinichakis/SyskronCTF-2020/README.md

 ### *2020 Syskron Security CTF*

-For this event a large part of our team was comprised of new players , with no prior experience in CTF competitions .
+For this event a large part of our team was comprised of new players , with no prior experience in CTF competitions.
 I'd like to personally thank everyone of them , for taking a leap of faith and trying out a CTF for themselves , no matter how scary it seemed at first .

    ####   Members